-U.S. Treasury Market Risk.
-The U.S. Treasury market can be volatile, and the value of instruments correlated with these markets may fluctuate dramatically from day to day.
-U.S. Treasury obligations may provide relatively lower returns than those of other securities.
-Similar to other debt instruments, U.S. Treasury obligations are subject to debt instrument risk and interest rate risk.
-In addition, changes to the financial condition or credit rating of the U.S. Government may cause the value of U.S. Treasury obligations to decline.
+U.S. Treasury and Agency Market Risk.
+The U.S. Treasury and agency market can be volatile, and the value of instruments correlated with these markets may fluctuate dramatically from day to day.
+U.S. Treasury and agency obligations may provide relatively lower returns than those of other securities.
+Similar to other debt instruments, U.S. Treasury and agency obligations are subject to debt instrument risk and interest rate risk.
+In addition, changes to the financial condition or credit rating of the U.S. Government may cause the value of U.S. Treasury and agency obligations to decline.
+U.S. Treasury obligations are backed by the "full faith and credit" of the U.S. government and are generally considered to have negligible credit risk.
+Securities issued or guaranteed by federal agencies or authorities and U.S. government-sponsored instrumentalities or enterprises may or may not be backed by the full faith and credit of the U.S. government.